-factoring company, a plaintiff can present and recover the full amount of the bills that are owed to the factoring company.
+Courts in other states have concluded that, despite similar "paid or incurred" statutes or rules, when a healthcare provider sells its accounts receivable to a factoring company, a plaintiff can present and recover the full amount of the bills that are owed to the factoring company.
 Moreover, the plaintiff's recovery is not limited by the amount a factoring company pays the healthcare provider to purchase the accounts.
-62
+58

-III.
+IV.
 THE AFFORDABLE CARE ACT

-Since becoming law in 2010, the Patient Protection and Affordable Care Act ("ACA"), more commonly referred to as the "Affordable Care Act" or "Obamacare," has been alternately criticized and lauded ad nauseum.
-Whatever your political leanings, it is widely accepted that the ACA represents the most significant regulatory overhaul of the United States healthcare system since the 1965 passage of Medicare and Medicaid.
+Since becoming law in 2010, the Patient Protection and Affordable Care Act ("ACA"), more commonly referred to as the "Affordable Care Act" or "Obamacare," has been alternately criticized and lauded ad nauseum.59 Whatever your political leanings, it is widely accepted that the ACA represents the most significant regulatory overhaul of the United States healthcare system since the 1965 passage of Medicare and Medicaid.

-Lost in much of the noise and political punditry is any meaningful analysis of how the 2014 implementation of the individual mandate and the anticipated surge in the ranks of the insured will affect the recovery of medical damages in tort cases.
+Lost in much of the noise and political punditry is any meaningful analysis of how the 2014 implementation of the individual mandate and the anticipated surge in the ranks of the insured will affect the recovery of medical damages in tort cases.60

-As we have previously discussed, a tort plaintiff in Texas may only recover medical expenses that were either actually paid (e.g., copayments, out of pocket direct payments, insurance payments) or actually incurred (i.e., expenses not adjusted, written off as required by law or contract, or discharged in bankruptcy).
+As previously discussed, a tort plaintiff in Texas may only recover medical expenses that were either actually paid (e.g., copayments, out of pocket direct payments, insurance payments) or actually incurred (i.e., expenses not adjusted, written off as required by law or contract, or discharged in bankruptcy).
 Thus, when a medical bill is adjusted by a hospital or other provider in accordance with a contractually agreed upon reimbursement rate, only the adjusted bill (and not the bill reflecting the medical provider's chargemaster prices) is admissible to prove damages.
 And to avoid violating the collateral source rule, such bills are generally admitted as a summary exhibit or in redacted form.
+62

-How the ACA will affect the calculation of recoverable medical damages and the application of the related collateral source rule remains to be seen.
+How the ACA may affect the calculation of recoverable medical damages and the application of the related collateral source rule remains to be seen.
 But given the existing "actually paid or incurred" scheme, the implementation of the individual mandate raises some questions, including:

-- (1) Will people who purchase subsidized plans be deemed to incur the same costs as those covered by other private insurance plans (e.g., employer-provided plans)? - (2) Will all uninsured individuals still be able to recover all medical charges incurred?
-Or will ACA mandated discounts lead to an across-the-board reduction in chargemaster prices? and - (3) How will the "willfully uninsured" be treated?
+- 1) Will people who purchase subsidized plans be deemed to incur the same costs as those covered by other private insurance plans (e.g., employer-provided plans)? - 2) Will all uninsured individuals still be able to recover all medical charges incurred?
+Or will ACA mandated discounts lead to an acrossthe-board reduction in chargemaster prices? and - 3) How will the "willfully uninsured" be treated?
 Should they be entitled to recover medical expenses based on chargemaster rates when they knowingly failed to maintain minimum essential coverage?

 For now, the answers to these questions (and many others) are impossible to predict with certainty.
-But current law may provide some guidance if not predict the likely outcome under some of these scenarios.